Conference Schedule

 This is also a story about code that respects both performance and planet, and how the language and community are shaping a smarter, more sustainable future for us all.

-Turns out, when your job is "figure out the best way to deploy AI models on whatever our clients use" you end up testing basically every inference ...
+Turns out, that when your job is "figure out the best way to deploy AI models on whatever our clients use" you end up testing basically every infer...

 Rust in 2026 is poised to be a natural fit for foundational software.
 If we take a step back, many safety-critical systems are entirely foundational:...